ValiaKu/oro-test/README.md

 ## Queries to Design team / Client
 1. Missing information for states of elements
- - hover, visited links;
+ - hover/visited links
- - focus form elements;
+ - focus form elements
- - focus, hover buttons;
+ - focus/hover buttons

-2. For some  dynamic states I need more colors - success, warning, error colors
+2. For some  dynamic states I need more colors - success, warning, error

 3. Is it required to have the third photo of founder in different size?
-Probably not, but I made exact like in Design to fit Pixel-Perfect compliance
+Probably not, but I made exactly like in Design to fit Pixel-Perfect compliance

 ## Solution notes: